The Gardener's Network

 Look for bugs and insects.
 Specifically, look for holes in the pumpkin, which are indicative of insect problems.

-Bring a small wagon with you.
-It's easier to haul tired kids and big pumpkins.
+Bring a small wagon with you to the pumpkin patch.
+It’s easier to haul tired kids and big pumpkins.

 Wear boots or old sneakers.
 It could be wet and muddy patch.